wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-linux-use-ssh-unix.md

 <!-- not suitable for Mooncake -->

 <properties
-   pageTitle="Use SSH keys with  Linux-based Hadoop from Linux, Unix, or OS X | Windows Azure" description=" You can access Linux-based HDInsight using Secure Shell (SSH).
+   pageTitle="Use SSH keys with  Linux-based Hadoop from Linux, Unix, or OS X | Azure" description=" You can access Linux-based HDInsight using Secure Shell (SSH).
 This document provides information on using SSH with HDInsight from Linux, Unix, or OS X clients." services="hdinsight" documentationCenter=""